Who Bristol's vehicle dwellers are, where they live, how we support the community, and our Vehicle Dweller Policy.

 FFT support individuals and families with the issues that matter most to them, and work to transform systems and institutions to address the root causes of inequalities faced by Gypsy, Roma and Traveller people, and vehicle dwellers.

-Contact FFT on their website.
+Contact FFT through their website.

 Report an unauthorised encampment

-How to report an unauthorised encampment and what we'll do.
+Find out how to report an unauthorised encampment and what we'll do.